Tresor11/weather-app/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 make sure you have node and npm istalled on you local computer.
 ### clone the repo by typing